 Daggett also was instrumental in luring the Texas & Pacific Railroad to Fort Worth in 1876, donating ninety-six acres south of town for the T&P station and track.
 So civic-minded was this Canadian in his adopted city that when Fort Worth incorporated in 1873, the city council voted to have Daggett’s likeness placed on the city seal.
 Cowtown pioneer Joseph Christopher Terrell described Daggett as “grand” physically (275 pounds), morally, and mentally.
-Historian Julia Kathryn Garrett wrote that an Indian, when introduced to Daggett, said of him: “Too big for a man, not big enough for a horse.”
+Historian Julia Kathryn Garrett wrote that a Native American, when introduced to Daggett, said of him: “Too big for a man, not big enough for a horse.”

 Ephraim Merrell Daggett died in 1883.
 He was attended by Fort Worth’s first mayor, Dr. William Paxton Burts.
-Clip is from the April 13 Gazette.
+Clip is from the April 19 Gazette.

 Ephraim Merrell Daggett is buried, fittingly, in Pioneers Rest Cemetery.